TomFarley/air/docs/sphinx/source/usage/exercise.rst

 #.
 The order of the point in the path sequence.
 #.
 Whether to include the next interval between this point and the next in the sequence in the analysis path.
    Specifying `false` enables obstructions in the view to be skipped so the path jumps to another point in the image.
+Below is an example of an analysis path definition:

 .. code-block:: json
     :caption: analysis_path_dfns-{machine}-{diag_tag_raw}-defaults.json